-As for the traditional regulatory systems, it can be seen that a two-year rate case cycle incents companies to achieve long run savings with an NPV of about \$657 million ---a major improvement over cost plus regulation but less than half of those that are potentially available.
-Average annual productivity gains rise from 0% to 0.66%.
-The fact that some cost savings occur under traditional regulation isn't surprising inasmuch as the assumed two year regulatory cycle permits some gains to be reaped from temporary cost reduction opportunities and from projects with one year payback periods.
+As for the traditional regulatory systems, it can be seen that the system with a three two-year rate case cycle incents companies to achieve long run savings with an NPV of about \$900657 million ---a major improvement over cost plus regulation but less than half of those that are potentially available.
+Average annual productivity gains rise from 0% to 0.90%, a gain of about 90 basis points.66%.
+The fact that some cost savings occur under traditional regulation isn't surprising inasmuch as the assumed threetwo year regulatory cycle permits some gains to be reaped from temporary cost reduction opportunities and from projects with one year payback periods.